AMWA-TV/ms-05-02/docs/Managers.md

 The manager has two properties:

-* controlClasses (lists all classes in the device using the `NcClassDescriptor` type)
+* controlClasses (lists all class descriptors in the device using the `NcClassDescriptor` type - descriptors do not contain inherited elements)
-* datatypes (lists all data types in the device using the `NcDatatypeDescriptor` type)
+* datatypes (lists all data type descriptors in the device using the `NcDatatypeDescriptor` type - descriptors do not contain inherited elements)

 Where `NcClassDescriptor` is: